-In this article, we’re going to tell you all you need to know about conducting an incident investigation.
+In this article, we’re going to introduce to you a process for conducting an incident investigation.
 Here we go.

 EHS professionals are in the business of trying to reduce the number, reduce the severity, or completely eliminate incidents at work.